 The Paisley and Fish represented fertility and the abundance of food and children.
 These patterns were mostly imprinted on the sarees worn by the people living in the coastal regions.

 Designs in the form of an Elephant symbolized water, fertility, wealth and good luck.
 It also exemplifies Lord Ganesha who is the remover of obstacles.

 The peacock depicted on the fabric represented physical and emotional power of a person.

 The Conch was also a symbol of the Gods and represented the bugle used in war.

-Blue colored sarees stands for peace, calm and serenity.
+Blue colored sarees stand for peace, calm and serenity.
 It is suitable for when a lady wants to stand out in the crowd.
-Orange stands for freshness and brightness and orange colored sarees are normally worn when it is bright and sunny outside.
+Orange stands for freshness and brightness and orange-colored sarees are normally worn when it is bright and sunny outside.